Google’s Zeitgeist | 2016’s Year in Search

 #1 – #HowToPlayPokemonGo

-To me this just screams escpaism.
-What better way to remove ourselves from the madness of the real world than to immerse ourselves in a virtual alternate reality?
-It’s also quite a nice fad all in all, allowing kids to get outdoors and see the real world beyond their phones (albeit blindly walking around with their heads buried in them) and adults to reminisce about childhood games.
+Maybe less telling, but still quite a nice fad, allowing kids to get outdoors and see the real world beyond their phones (albeit blindly walking around with their heads buried in them) and adults to reminisce about childhood games.
 We clearly want to catch them all!